 (Prerequisite: Admission is subject to approval by the Admissions Committee of a School of Cytotechnology.)
 438 Cytological Methodology.
 3 hrs.
-S.

-Routine methods in cytology (specimen processing, staining, record keeping).
-Special methods (filtration, concentrations).
+S. Routine methods in cytology (specimen processing, staining, record keeping).
+Special methods (filtra-

+- tion, concentrations).
 Clinical microscopy (routine and special methods: light, phase, dark field).

-439 Elementary Cytology.
+Elementary Cytology.
 3 hrs.
-S.

-Fundamentals of cell structure, embryology, microbiology, and mycology as related to cytodiagnosis; characteristics of benign and malignant cells.

-440 Genital Cytology.
+S. - Fundamentals of cell structure, embryology, microbiology, and mycology as related to cytodiagnosis; characteristics of benign and malignant cells. - 440 Genital Cytology.
 6 hrs.
-I.

-Cytology of the female genital tract in health and disease.
-The study of cells in normal, benign, and malignant stages of development.

-441 Cytology of the Respiratory Tract.
+I. Cytology of the female genital tract in health and disease.
+The study of cells in normal, benign, and malignant stages of development. - 441 Cytology of the Respiratory Tract.
 3 hrs.
-I.

-Cytology of the respiratory epithelium in health and disease.
-Study of the cell in normal conditions, in benign and malignant pathological conditions.

-442 Cytology of the Body Cavities.
+I. Cytology of the respiratory epithelium in health and disease.
+Study of the cell in normal conditions, in benign and malignant pathological conditions. - 442 Cytology of the Body Cavities.
 3 hrs.
-II.

-Cytology of the pericardial, pleural, and abdominal cavities.
+II. - Cytology of the Drug curries: D inst in: Cytology of the pericardial, pleural, and abdominal cavities.
 Study of primary and metastatic tumors.
 Cytology of the Urinary Tract.
 3 hrs.
-I.

-Cell changes resulting from benign diseases and malignant tumors of the urinary tract.

-444 Cytology of the Breast.
+I. - Cell changes resulting from benign diseases and malignant tumors of the urinary tract. - 444 Cytology of the Breast.
 3 hrs.
-II.

-Cell changes resulting from benign diseases and malignant tumors of the breast.

-445 Cytology of the Gastro-Intestinal Tract.
+II. - Cell changes resulting from benign diseases and malignant tumors of the breast. - 445 Cytology of the Gastro-Intestinal Tract.
 3 hrs.
-II.

-Cytology of the alimentary tract in health and disease...

-446 Research in Cytotechnology.
+II. - Cytology of the alimentary tract in health and disease.. - 446 Research in Cytotechnology.
 1 hr.
-I.

-Directed independent cytodiagnostic research in the hospital setting.
-Capstone experience.

-447 Advanced Methods in Cytology.
+I. - Directed independent cytodiagnostic research in the hospital setting.
+Capstone experience. - 447 Advanced Methods in Cytology.
 4 hrs.
 II.
 Methods and procedures of tissue culture, chromosome analysis, and microphotography.
 Study of chromosome anomalies including Turner's, Down's, and Klinefelter's Syndrome.
 Study of pure mosiac anomalies.